PloneGov-IT/collective.pfg.userjoin/README.rst

 Advanced user configuration
 ---------------------------

-Your user configuration fieldset can be different from the Plone default, for example you can behave a complex configuration that ask for additional informations like (like phone number, or SSN).
+Your user configuration fieldset can be different from the Plone default, for example you can have a complex configuration that ask for additional informations like phone number, SSN, ...

-This product can handle this also by filling the "*Map additional user's data*" field.
+You can handle this by also filling the "*Map additional user's data*" field.
-For every user properties on the right you can select which form field (on the left) must be used to populate that user info.
+For every user properties on the right you can select which form field (on the left) must be used to populate that user info when the user will be finally created.

 Groups
 ------

-Finally you can configure the adapter for automatically add users to one or more groups when the join request will be confirmed.
+You can configure the adapter to automatically add users to one or more groups when the join request will be confirmed.

 Manage join requests